 - white shirt

-I attached the pom-poms and bow with safety pins to the shirt but sewed the white pom-pom onto the paper party hat.
-I made mine because we had some party hats left from last new years.
-So all I had to to do is paint one black.
-The rest is all make-up and wig and it’s a very easy make-up in my opinion.
+I attached the pom poms and bow tie with safety pins to the shirt but sewed the white pom-pom onto the paper party hat.
+I made mine because we had some party hats left from the last New Year.
+So all I had to do is paint one black.
+The rest is all make-up and wig and it’s very easy clown make-up in my opinion.

 - paint the entire face white and let it dry completely

-- paint an oversized red mouth and little red nose
+- paint an oversized red mouth and a little red nose

 - outline the mouth in black (I used an old eyeliner brush to apply the black face paint)